Explicit constructions of anti-automorphisms of cyclic and generalized cyclic algebras: Monomial anti-automorphisms on associative cyclic algebras from monomial isomorphisms of degree greater than one

 \begin{lemma} \cite[Lemma 3.1]{NevPum2025} Let $\tau\in \Aut(K)$, $k$ a positive integer, and $\alpha\in K^\times$.
 Then the map generated by $G(c)=\tau(c)$ for all $c\in K$ and $G(t)=\alpha t^k$ defines a ring automorphism on $K[t;\sigma]$ if and only if $\tau\sigma\tau^{-1}=\sigma^k$. \end{lemma}

-We will now show that these ring automorphisms on $K[t;\sigma]$ will canonically induce monomial ring isomorphisms of degree $k$ between cyclic algebras in very special cases, and only when the cyclic algebras are associative.
+These ring automorphisms on $K[t;\sigma]$ canonically induce monomial ring isomorphisms of degree $k$ between cyclic algebras in very special cases, and only when the cyclic algebras are associative.
 This is a consequence of the next results.
-Note that Theorem \ref{general_isomorphism_theorem2} generalizes \cite[Theorem 4.4]{NevPum2025}.
+Note that Theorem \ref{general_isomorphism_theorem2} generalizes \cite[Theorem 4.4]{NevPum2025} and that its statement includes nonassociative Petit rings as well.

 \begin{theorem} Suppose that $\tau \sigma\tau^{-1}=\sigma^k$ for some $k\in \{2,\dots, n-1 \}$ with $\gcd (k, n)=1$.
 Then the map